gramineproject/graphene/Documentation/oldwiki/Porting-Graphene-PAL-to-Other-hosts.md

 With a completely implemented PAL, you should be able to run any applications that are currently running on Graphene library OS upon other platform.
 Please be aware you should not try to build any application binaries on your target host.
 On the contrary, you should build them on a Linux host and ship them to your target host.
-We have packed most of Linux binaries in directories named `.packed` which can be found everywhere in the Graphene source code.
-Simplt type `make`, and these binaries will be unpacked if an non-Linux host is detected.